Malika2210/menu/README.md

 # menu
 ## my simple project to review HTML, CSS
-To see the project [https://malika2210.github.io/menu/]
+To see the project [please click] https://malika2210.github.io/menu/